29th Workshop on Aggression: Aggression, Media, and Digital Technologies

 Martina Novotná, Patrícia Rossini: Online Incivility on Social Media and Its Effects

-Symposium: Data, Discourse, and Dilemmas: Re-thinking (cyber)bullying research
+Symposium: Data, Discourse, and Dilemmas: Re-thinking (Cyber)Bullying Research

 Lucy Bowes: Cyberbullying – An Epidemic?
 An Epidemiological Analysis of Survey and Media Narratives (2005–2025)

-Repo Juuso: Tracing the Cyberbullying Narrative in Scientific Literature: An AI-Assisted Review of Prevalence Claims (2005–2025)
+Juuso Repo: Tracing the Cyberbullying Narrative in Scientific Literature: An AI-Assisted Review of Prevalence Claims (2005–2025)

 Lydia Laninga-Wijnen: Ecological Momentary Assessments of Bullying Dynamics and Teacher Intervention